puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_helloworld.markdown

 **To create the default node**

 1. From the command line on the Puppet master, navigate to the main manifest (`cd /etc/puppetlabs/code/environments/production/manifests`).
 2. Use your text editor to create the `site.pp` file, and edit it so that it contains the following Puppet code.
 The [default node](.puppet/latest/reference/lang_node_definitions.html#the-default-node) is a special value for node names.
 If no node statement matching a given node name can be found, the default node will be used, making it an easy way to ensure compilation for any node will be successful.
+See the note below for further explanation.

         node default {